feRpicoral/next-app-boilerplate/README.md

 # Next App Boilerplate
-This CLI tool allows you to get started with Next.js, very similar to [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), with all the setup done for you
+This CLI tool allows you to get started with Next.js is a shortcut for creating a Next.js app with the [next-app-boilerplate-template](https://github.com/feRpicoral/next-app-boilerplate-template) template.

 To create a new app, use the following command:
 ```bash